353 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 351 Beacon to the east and 355 Beacon to the west.

 Mary Foote lived at 353 Beacon for the next three seasons.

 During the 1917-1918 winter season 353 Beacon was the home of Mary Foote’s son-in-law and daughter (who owned the property), Ten Eyck Wendell and Mary Dwight (Foote) Wendell.
-Their usual home continued to be in Casanovia, New York.
+Their usual homes continued to be New York City and Cazenovia.

-Mary Foote was living at 353 Beacon again during the 1918-1919 winter season, but she spent the next two winters seasons in the south and it was the Boston home of Herbert Frederick French and wife, Edith (MacGregor) French.
+Mary Foote was living at 353 Beacon again during the 1918-1919 winter season, but she spent the next two winter seasons in the south and 353 Beacon was the Boston home of Herbert Frederick French and wife, Edith (MacGregor) French.
 Their primary residence was in Randolph.
 He was a certified public accountant, specializing in the shoe and leather business, and president of the Randolph Savings Bank.
 By 1922, they had moved to 167 Marlborough.

 Mary Foote spent the 1921-1922 winter season at 353 Beacon.

 During the 1922-1923 winter season, she was living in New York City and 353 Beacon was the home of novelist and suffragette Miss Eugenia Brooks Frothingham.
-She had lived at 476 Beacon in 1922.
-Miss Frothingham moved to Cambridge by the 1923-1924 season, and by the 1925-1926 season was living at 297 Marlborough.
+She had lived at 476 Beacon during the previous season.
+She moved to Cambridge by the 1923-1924 season, and by the 1925-1926 season was living at 297 Marlborough.

 Mary Foote resumed living at 353 Beacon during the 1923-1924 winter season, and was living there at the time of her death in June of 1924.

-By 1925, 353 Beacon was the home of Miss Katherine (Kate) Irving Sanford.
+By 1925, 353 Beacon was the home of Kate Irving Sanford.
 She previously had lived at 387 Marlborough.
-She also maintained a home in Taunton.
-She had moved by 1926, probably to her home in Taunton.
+She also maintained a home in Taunton, where she had moved by 1926.

 During the 1925-1926 winter season, 353 Beacon was the home of John Richard Thorndike and his wife, Caroline Lydia (Wyeth) Thorndike.
 They previously had lived in Brookline.
-They divorced in July of 1926 and he moved to an apartment at The Ericson at 373 Commonwealth.
+A former architect, John Thorndike operated a farm, Thorncroft, in Southborough, where he also raised Irish Terriers.
+The Thorndikes divorced in July of 1926 and he moved to an apartment at The Ericson at 373 Commonwealth.

 By the fall of 1927, it was the home of George Abbott Osborne, a professor of mathematics at MIT.
 He had lived at 10 Commonwealth earlier in the year.
 He died in November of 1927.
 He was unmarried.